Chandra-MARX/marxs/docs/source.rst

 Design your own sources and pointing models
 ===========================================

-The base class for all marxs sources is `~marxs.source.Source`.
+The base class for all marxs sources is `~marxs.sources.Source`.
 The only method required for a source is ``generate_photons``.
 We recommend to look at the implementation of the included sources to see how this is done best.

 - `marxs.source.Source`